phw/peek/README.md

 ### AppImage
 Peek [AppImage](https://appimage.org/) packages are available on the [release page](https://github.com/phw/peek/releases).
-To run download the `.AppImage` file and set it executable, than just run it.
+To run download the `.AppImage` file and set it executable, then just run it.
 You can name the file however you want, e.g. you can name it just `peek` and place it in `$HOME/bin` for easy access.
 See the [AppImage wiki](https://github.com/AppImage/AppImageKit/wiki) for more information on how to use AppImages and integrate them with your system.